 Ramon Alexander had no idea what to study after matric and took a gap year and studied jazz piano with Cape Town’s foremost jazz teacher at the time (1998), Merton Barrow at the Jazz Workshop.

 He then received a bursary from South African Airways to study winemaking and started his BSc (Agric) in viticulture and oenology at Stellenbosch University (SU).
 “I was not a very good student during my winemaking course and quickly realised that I will never be a winemaker or viticulturist.
 I remember feeling so far removed from my fellow students as they already exuded the love and passion for their future career as I am currently doing in my ventures as a musician,” he recalls.

 Nonetheless, Ramon obtained his degree in winemaking in 2004 while playing in bands and participating in Christian outreaches around campus with fellow students.
 He also formed a band called ESP Band along with a couple of friends, and it was here that he started to flex his muscles as a composer, band leader and arranger.

 Ramon says he worked in a wine shop at a very fancy hotel for a short while after graduation, before a friend and fellow ESP bandmate approached him to teach music to underprivileged children in Stellenbosch and surrounds.

-It was then that Felicia Lesch, at the SU Music Department, spotted him and recruited him to teach introductory jazz theory and jazz piano at the Music Certificate Programme presented at the Conservatory in Stellenbosch.
+It was then that Felicia Lesch, at the SU Music Department, spotted him and recruited him to teach introductory jazz theory and jazz piano in the Music Certificate Programme presented at the conservatory in Stellenbosch.

 - By Elbie Els -